-- I. A report. - II.
-An exhibition, presentable to "an external audience". - III.
-An oral presentation of I and II, presentable to "an external audience".
+- A. A subject report. - B. An exhibition, presentable to "an external audience". - C. An oral presentation of A and B, presentable to "an external audience".

 NOTE:

 The exhibition and oral presentation must be self-contained so that they can be assessed by two different juries respectively.